drivelling-spinel/tartar/doc/bugs.md

 - With FILTERS directory filled with InstaDoom WAD-s Tartar exhausts DOS file handles very quickly, suggested CONFIG.SYS setting being FILES=70
 - Loading a game saved on E1-type exit special sector crahses Tartar
 - Before showing outtro or character cast intermission background is first shown for a second or so
+- When loading a game where player skin was changed from marine, player mobj sprite is retained, but player skin is set to marine